 - When the donor’s eggs are mature, she undergoes egg retrieval under intravenous sedation using trans-vaginal ultrasound.

 - The donor eggs are then fertilized with the recipient’s partner’s (or donor) sperm.
 The embryos are then incubated and observed for fertilization and development.
 On day 5 after egg retrieval an embryo is transferred into the recipient’s uterus.
 Excess, good quality embryos can be cryopreserved.
 Recipients will have a pregnancy test 2 weeks following the embryo transfer.

 Frozen Donor Egg Process

-1) The recipient views the screened donors on the DEB USA website and selects a specific egg donor.
-The patient arranges payment to DEB USA and DEB USA handles the transfer of the frozen donor eggs to Florida Fertility Institute.
-DEB USA notifies our IVF Coordinator the donor match has been finalized.
+- The recipient views the screened donors on our affiliate partners’ websites and selects a specific egg donor.
+The patient arranges payment to the affiliate of their choice and in turn, the affiliate handles the transfer of the frozen donor eggs to Florida Fertility Institute.
+Your chosen donor affiliate notifies our IVF Coordinator the donor match has been finalized.